collocations.org

 PHRASES

-2. range of a voice/an instrument
+2. range of notes of a voice/an instrument

 high, low, middle, upper